Back to blog

 4. Make Governance Practical Enough To Use

 Governance is not a policy PDF that nobody reads.
 In analytics consulting, governance should show up in daily delivery: a glossary, data owners, approval workflows, access groups, masking rules, lineage, retention policy, audit trails, and a change process for metric definitions.
-Microsoft guidance for a unified data platform emphasizes trusted, reusable data products for analytics and AI, governed and secure by default.
-That idea is useful even if you are not using Microsoft Fabric.
+Microsoft published updated unified data platform guidance in March 2026 that keeps the same practical theme: analytics and AI need trusted, governed, reusable data products rather than isolated reporting assets.

 Start with a small set of high-value data products.
 A data product can be a curated customer table, a revenue model, an operations dataset, a feature set for ML, or an executive KPI layer.
 Each product needs an owner, consumers, data quality expectations, access rules, refresh schedule, and lifecycle plan.
 This makes governance concrete and keeps teams from arguing endlessly about abstract enterprise data strategy.

 Security and privacy reviews belong here too.
 Confirm how the project will handle sensitive customer data, health or financial data, employee information, location data, consent, cross-border transfer, retention, deletion requests, audit evidence, and privileged access.
-For AI use cases, align risk review with the NIST AI Risk Management Framework's focus on trustworthy design, development, use, and evaluation of AI systems.
+For AI use cases, align risk review with NIST AI RMF's govern, map, measure, and manage functions so model behavior, data access, evaluation, and incident response are not treated as afterthoughts.

 5. Scope Dashboards Around Decisions And The Semantic Layer